 In addition to praising Mayo’s leadership, Dr. Binnicker is effusive about his lab team.
 “Everyone worked long hours, sacrificed time with their families for weeks and months, and came together to accomplish things we previously would’ve thought impossible, such as developing a new test in three weeks and validating commercial tests in a weekend.
 I learned that our wonderfully talented team can get us through any crisis or challenge.
 My reliance on and trust of our amazing team shot through the roof.

 “I’m thrilled that, due to the focus on test development in the pandemic, labs and lab professionals are getting some of the recognition they deserve.
 They’re among the unsung heroes.
 During the COVID-19 pandemic, we’ve been able to put our skills, which have been honed over years of experience, to use; and the lab profession has certainly risen to the occasion.
 It’s been exciting and exhausting at the same time, and we’re ready to return to normalcy.
 There are plenty of other diseases that we look forward to focusing on again in the future.”

 This article was originally published in Mayo Clinic Alumni Magazine, 2021 Issue 1.

 Related resources at Mayo Clinic:

-Tags: basic science, biomedical research, collaboration, COVID-19, Department of Laboratory Medicine and Pathology, discovery research, Matthew Binnicker, Mayo Clinic Graduate School of Biomedical Sciences, Mayo Clinic Laboratories, News, People, Progress Updates, virology
+Tags: basic science, biomedical research, collaboration, COVID-19, Department of Laboratory Medicine and Pathology, discovery research, Matthew Binnicker, Mayo Clinic Graduate School of Biomedical Sciences, Mayo Clinic Laboratories, News, People, Progress Updates, republished, virology